How Long Does a Divorce Take in Florida ? was last modified: March 10th, 2018 by Howard Iken

 Most initially contested cases come to a conclusion at mediation.
 Mediation is a semi-voluntary negotiation process.
 Florida requires mediation in all divorce cases.
 Most divorcing spouses completely settle their case at the mediation conference.
 When a divorce case settles at mediation, the time to get a divorce is significantly shortened.
 Mediation can be done through the courthouse (official program) or through a private mediator.
 Selecting a private mediator can trim some delay from the divorce process.

-A successful mediated agreement is normally filed with the court immediately after the mediation.
+A successfully mediated agreement is normally filed with the court immediately after the mediation.
 After that – the parties must arrange for and attend a final hearing.

-Final Hearing – 4 – 6 months after start of case (average)
+Final Hearing – 4 – 6 months after the start of the case (average)

 The scheduling of your final hearing is dependent on the calendar and availability of the judge.
 As previously stated, attorneys have a better ability to call the judge’s office and grab a relatively quick date.
-The speed of your divorce is a bit more up in the air if neither of you have an attorney.
-The flow and timing of your case depends on “internal mechanisms” of the courthouse when attorneys are absent from the case.
+The speed of your divorce is a bit more up in the air if neither of you has an attorney.
+The flow and timing of your case depend on the “internal mechanisms” of the courthouse when attorneys are absent from the case.
 Some jurisdictions have an internal case manager to monitor and ensure the efficient flow of cases.
 Some jurisdictions rely on the clerk of court.
 A few jurisdictions depend on each judge’s office to move their cases forward.
-Because of this any cases without attorneys are a bit more unpredictable in their time line.
+Because of this, any cases without attorneys are a bit more unpredictable in their timeline.

 Contested Cases